Ready for Battle

-Ready for Battle is the debut studio album by American hip hop group the Rock Steady Crew.
+Ready for Battle is the debut studio album by American hip-hop group the Rock Steady Crew.
 It was released in 1984 via Virgin Records.
-Production was handled by Budd "Blue Soldier" Dixon and Stephen Hague.
-The album peaked at #19 on the VG-lista Topp 40 Album chart and at #45 on the Sverigetopplistan Veckolista Album chart.
+The album was produced by Budd "Blue Soldier" Dixon and Stephen Hague.
+Ready for Battle peaked at No. 19 on the VG-lista Topp 40 Album chart and at No. 45 on the Sverigetopplistan Veckolista Album chart.
 It spawned three singles: "(Hey You) The Rock Steady Crew", "Uprock" and "She's Fresh".